MML is not consistent for Neyman-Scott: Acknowledgement

+The author would like to thank Graham Farr for his extensive comments on multiple drafts of the paper.

-The author would like to thank David L.\ Dowe for his considerable help in preparing this manuscript, and especially for pointing out that the scale free prior we have derived coincides for this problem with the Jeffreys prior.
+Thank you also to David L.\ Dowe for his considerable help in preparing this manuscript, and especially for pointing out that the scale free prior we use coincides with the problem's Jeffreys prior.